-The HTA found the Designated Individual, the Licence Holder and the premises to be suitable in accordance with the requirements of the legislation.
+The HTA found the Designated Individual, the Licence Holder, the premises and the practices to be suitable in accordance with the requirements of the legislation.

-The establishment was found to have met all applicable HTA standards.
-The HTA has given advice to the Designated Individual on improvements to some standard operating procedures, document control and storage arrangements for femoral heads.
+Although the HTA found that Norfolk and Norwich University Hospital (the establishment) had met the majority of the HTA's licensing standards, one minor shortfall was identified in relation to completion of independent audits against applicable HTA standards.
+The HTA has also given advice to the Designated Individual on improvements to some standard operating procedures, staff training, document control and temperature monitoring.